Cyclone Tracy: Reconstruction and effects on Darwin

-In February 1975, Whitlam announced the creation of the Darwin Reconstruction Commission, which was given the task of rebuilding the city "within five years", focusing primarily on building houses.
-The Commission was headed by Tony Powell.
+In February 1975, Australian prime minister Gough Whitlam announced the creation of the Darwin Reconstruction Commission, which was given the task of rebuilding the city "within five years", focusing primarily on building houses.
+The commission was headed by Tony Powell.
 The damage to the city was so severe that some advocated moving the entire city.
 However, the government insisted that it be rebuilt in the same location.
 By May 1975, Darwin's population had recovered somewhat, with 30,000 residing in the city.
 Temporary housing, caravans, hotels, and an ocean liner (MV Patris), were used to house people, because reconstruction of permanent housing had not yet begun by September that year.
-Ella Stack became Mayor of Darwin in May 1975 and was heavily involved in its reconstruction.
+Ella Stack became mayor of Darwin in May 1975 and was heavily involved in its reconstruction.

-However, by the following April, and after receiving criticism for the slow speed of reconstruction, the Commission had built 3,000 new homes in the nearly destroyed northern suburbs, and completed repairs to those that had survived the storm.
+However, by the following April, and after receiving criticism for the slow speed of reconstruction, the commission had built 3,000 new homes in the nearly destroyed northern suburbs, and completed repairs to those that had survived the storm.
 Several new building codes were drawn up, trying to achieve the competing goals of the speedy recovery of the area and ensuring that there would be no repeat of the damage that Darwin took in 1974.
 By 1978, much of the city had recovered and was able to house almost the same number of people as it had before the cyclone hit.
 However, by the 1980s, as many as sixty percent of Darwin's 1974 population had left, never to return.
 In the years that followed, Darwin was almost entirely rebuilt and now shows almost no resemblance to the pre-Tracy Darwin of December 1974.

-Although a Legislative Assembly had been set up earlier in the year, the Northern Territory had only minimal self-government, with a federal minister being responsible for the Territory from Canberra.
+Although a legislative assembly had been set up earlier in the year, the Northern Territory had only minimal self-government, with a federal minister being responsible for the territory from Canberra.
 However, the cyclone and subsequent responses highlighted several problems with the way the regional government was set up.
-This led Malcolm Fraser, Whitlam's successor as Prime Minister, to give self-government to the Territory in 1978.
+This led Malcolm Fraser, Whitlam's successor as prime minister, to give self-government to the Territory in 1978.

 Many of the government records associated with Cyclone Tracy became publicly available on 1 January 2005 under the 30-year rule.

+On 25 December 2024 – the 50th anniversary – a memorial was unveiled at East Point Reserve, where the cyclone made landfall.
+The memorial includes individual plaques with the names of the deceased.